devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
-This workflow automates customer interactions on WhatsApp by acting as an AI sales agent, handling queries, qualifying leads, and routing complex issues to human agents.
+This workflow automates customer interactions on WhatsApp using AI to respond to queries, qualify leads, and connect them with sales.

 ## Input Details
 The workflow is triggered by an incoming WhatsApp message received via a webhook.

 ## Process Summary
-The workflow starts by retrieving the current date.
-It then fetches previous conversational memory from a database (Supabase).
-The AI (OpenAI) processes the incoming message with the conversation history and a predefined persona, then checks for tool calls.
-If a tool call to handoff to a human agent is detected, it flags the conversation for a human.
-If not a handoff, it translates the AI response to the user's language (DeepL), stores the updated conversation memory, and sends the AI-generated response back to the user via WhatsApp.
+The workflow starts by extracting information from the incoming WhatsApp message.
+It then sends an API request to an AI model to generate a response based on the customer's query and predefined sales guidelines.
+The AI's response is then sent back to the customer via WhatsApp.
+Additionally, if the AI identifies a qualified lead, it can notify a sales team member via Slack.

 ## Output Details
-The workflow sends AI-generated conversational responses to the user on WhatsApp and stores conversation history in Supabase, with an option to flag conversations for human intervention.
+The workflow sends automated AI-generated responses to WhatsApp users and can optionally send lead notifications to Slack.